Supporting copy for the Request Service call out button.

 Understand if your steering is off, or you make a turn too fast, or if you break the rules of the road, your instructor may have to grab the wheel and/or use their brake.
 They are doing this to keep you safe, and to prevent an accident.
 We understand some students may be perfectionists and not like this, or have an adverse reaction to it, but you must understand that we're trying to teach you the fundamentals and prevent a crash.
 In rare cases, a student may cry after this happens, but you must learn to shake it off because driving is totally different than schoolwork on a chrome-book.
 Driving is different for everyone, and for some students (it takes lots of practice) to move up the ladder.
 Driving is no different than learning to play the piano or flute, hit a baseball or softball, shoot a basketball or learning how to ice skate.
 Some people are just naturals, and others need lots of practice.
 We sometimes see these discrepancies within the same family among siblings.

-Does successfully completing a driver's education program give you a better price for auto insurance.
-Non-driver's ed students, which test out at the dmv to get their license -usually pay more for auto insurance.
+-Does successfully completing a driver's education program give you a better price for auto insurance?
+Non-driver's ed students, which test out at the DMV to get their license -usually pay more for auto insurance.
 Students, which successfully complete an entire driver's ed course (class + driving) -usually pay less for insurance.
 This always depends on the company.
 Please check with your insurance agent.

 Wichita Driving School also has a

-4 hour and an eight-hour academic defensive driving course for students offered twice a month.
+4 hour and an 8-hour academic defensive driving course for students offered twice a month.
 Since 2005 we have held over 250 defensive driving courses at WDS.
 This additional eight hour academic class usually qualifies the student for an additional insurance discount with their company, or a 2-point deduction off their driving record, in the event of a future collision or ticket.
 Please check with your agent.

 -Who cannot take driver's education?
-Students under the age of 14, students which failed 4 times recently at the DMV, students which have unpaid tickets, or a suspended license cannot take driver's education.
+Students under the minimum age of 14, students which failed 4 times recently at the DMV, students which have unpaid tickets, or a suspended license cannot take driver's education.
 Students, which have a medical or physical or psychological condition that affects driving, usually are required to be medically cleared before they are allowed to receive their permit or start the driving lessons.

 Call us to enroll now!